dcndn4/HW_3_Whale_Port-folio-/README_working.md

 ### Beta - the specific volatility or systematic risk of a single stock, compared to the market as a whole

+Beta is about the performance of a stock in relation to the volatility of the market.

+high-beta stocks are 'aggressive' investments, low-beta stocks are defensive. (- A RW d MS).

+A beta of 1 is assigned to a relevant market index.
+Then if a stock has a beta of 2, it loops out twice as far in every direction as the market index.
+If a stock has a beta of .5, it only moves half as far as the market.
+However it is crucial to carefully decide what to include in 'the market', as that determines the utility of beta as an investing tool. (- A RW d MS p 205-219).

-Beta ({provided as a tool by Morgan Stanley?}) is about the performance of a stock in relation to the volatility of the market.
-It tells investors whether the stock moves with the market (does not provide diversification) or in a different way (does provide diversification).
-It quantifies the amount of movement as well. (per investopedia)
+(It tells investors whether the stock moves with the market (does not provide diversification) or in a different way (does provide diversification).
+It quantifies the amount of movement as well. (per investopedia)) -- putting this aside to see how this fits with add'l content
+(relationship between Beta and Morgan Stanley? not sure..)

 Beta exists in a context provided by a benchmark (such as the s&p 500), and that benchmark needs to be relevant to that stock in order for the results to be useful.
 A numerical way to indicate the relevance of the benchmark to the stock is the R-squared value -- the higher that is, the more relevant the benchmark is. (per investopedia)

-from Beta demo JL:

 Note on standard deviation: